hipc-book/hipc-book.github.io/_lectures/7-accelerators.md

 ## First CUDA Example

-CUDA uses C-like syntax and adds its own primitives and API on top of C. To understand the difference, we'll first look at the classic "hello, world" example written in C and in CUDA.
+CUDA uses C-like syntax and adds its own primitives and API on top of C. To understand the difference, we'll first look at the classic "Hello, World" example written in C and in CUDA.

 First, as written in C (using a function call for the `printf()` for simplicity later: